- National Statistic: Yes

 international statistical bodies

 Feedback from users is received via user surveys and consultation events.
-Acting on such feedback, we are undertaking a development programme to improve public service productivity statistics across all service areas.
-As well as the annual estimates that are the focus of this release, we also publish experimental estimates of quarterly public service productivity and economic commentary – allowing for statistics to be provided on a more timely basis.
+Acting on such feedback, we are undertaking a development program to improve public service productivity statistics across all service areas.
+Changes and improvements on our statistics are published in methodology articles.
+As well as the annual estimates that are the focus of this release, we also publish experimental estimates of quarterly public service productivity - allowing for statistics to be provided on a more timely basis.

 Strengths and limitations